REGULATIONS

 9. IDENTIFICATION

-Anyone found fishing without the above must supply his or her name and address and leave the water on being requested to do so.
+Anyone found fishing without the above must supply their name and address and leave the water upon being requested to do so.

 10. MONETARY GAIN

-The use of the Association water for tuition or guiding in return for payment shall only be permitted by written agreement of the committee.
-The number of approvals will be strictly limited and will be subject to conditions of operations and use.
+The use of Association water for tuition, guiding, writing of magazine articles or filming for YouTube or any social media in return for payment shall only be permitted by written agreement of the Committee.
+The number and frequency of any approvals will be at the discretion of the Committee and strictly limited.
+Any approval may also be subject to conditions of operation and use.

 11. CONDUCT